brtholomy/um/README.md

 3. Using a "root" project defined by `um-root-glob`, where source files should first be composed and where we can assume a file exists if not elsewhere.
 This matters when trying to navigate back to a source file.

-4. Using the built-in emacs `project` package and a powerful CLI to organize compositions built from these source files.
+4. Using the built-in emacs `project` package and the CLI to organize compositions built from these source files.

 # installation